 A True Story

 I believe in a living God.
-He is the same God of the Old and New Testaments, and I believe that He is still at work in this world today, still performing miracles.
+He is the same God in both the Old and the New Testaments, and I believe that He is still at work in this world today, still performing miracles.
 This essay, is the testimony of the miracle He performed in my life.

 I share my story, for I hope that through me, His glory will be seen.
-For He is a living God, who is stilling performing miracles today.
+For He is a living God, who is still performing miracles today.

 It all started on that one July morning.
 My eyelids were somewhat heavy with fatigue; the red, digital numbers on my clock read 7:50.
 Joe was already at work, he had left at 6:30, and Logan was sleeping in his crib.
 I felt a kick in my stomach.
 I gave a soft grunt and held my belly.
 My second son was in there—Justin.
 I was seven months pregnant with him, but it felt more like fifty.
 I was ready for him to come out for this miserable pregnancy could end, and so I could look upon his beautiful face.